 However, both of the above hypothesis was WRONG!

 The experimental results did not match the two predictions made by Classical physics.
 It would make no difference how dim the light is.
 There would never be a time delay.
 The measurements were quite easy for Einstein to explain if the light is made up of particles (photons) instead of waves.

 In 1905, Albert Einstein polished and extended the hypothesis made by Max Planck used to explain the blackbody spectrum that light must consist of clumps or quanta of energy later called photons.
 He assumed that each quantum of light possesses the energy hf (Planck’s constant times the frequency of the light).

-The absorption of a single photon by an electron increases the energy of electron by hf.
+The absorption of a single photon by an electron increases the energy of electrons by hf.
 Some part of this energy is used to eject the photoelectrons from the metal surface.
 This is called the Work Function.
-And the remaining energy is transferred to the electrons to increase its kinetic energy.
+And the remaining energy is transferred to the electrons to increase their kinetic energy.

 Therefore the energy of light is not evenly distributed along with the wave but is concentrated in the photons.

 According to Einstein, a dimmer light means fewer photons, but simply turning down the light (without changing its frequency) does not alter the energy of an individual photon.
 So for a specific frequency light, if a single photon has enough energy to eject an electron from a metallic surface, then electrons will always be ejected immediately after the light is turned on and the photons hit the metal.

 Einstein won his Nobel prize for showing that if a light is considered as a particle instead of a wave, whose energy is proportional to the associated frequency, then the photoelectric effect is fully explained.